 Which Routes Can I Fly The Refitted B777?

 Minneapolis/St Paul to Tokyo Haneda, Minneapolis/St Paul to Paris, Minneapolis/St Paul to Seoul, Atlanta to Tokyo Narita and Atlanta to Paris and Los Angeles to Sydney.

 Which Routes Can I Fly The New A350?

-Atlanta to Seoul currently offers their flagship Delta One Suite and Premium Select on their A350 aircraft.
+Atlanta to Seoul currently offers its flagship Delta One Suite and Premium Select on their A350 aircraft.

 Delta already flies its Airbus A350 daily between Detroit (DTW) and Tokyo Narita (NRT).
 Delta also flies daily between Detroit (DTW) and Seoul (ICN) and Beijing flights from Detroit (DTW).

 You can also catch this plane on the Seattle (SEA) to Tokyo Narita (NRT) and Los Angeles (LAX) to Tokyo Haneda (HND) routes.

 Delta currently operates eight 777-200ERs and ten 777-200LRs in its fleet.
 18 will have been retrofitted by the end of 2019.
 This makes Delta’s Boeing 777’s a great choice both when considering who to fly with.
 Delta is already a great choice but by choosing specific aircraft you can be sure of the newest seats and a great experience.